 If a police officer issues you a traffic citation, you may be eligible for traffic school.
 You must have the court's permission to attend.
 You may only attend traffic school to clear traffic infractions, 1 point convictions.
 You are eligible to attend traffic school once every 18 months.

 Driving Schools are required to be fully insured and bonded.
 Certificate of insurance OL 207, CVC 11103 and surety bond in the amount of $10,000, CVC 111102(a)(3) and 11102.1

 Parents should call their insurance agent to ensure that their child is covered with learner's permit.
 Most insurance companies require that the child be added to policy upon issuance of license.

-You are not required to have an appointment to take the permit test; however, scheduling an appointment in advance will save you time.
+You are required to have an appointment to take the (written) permit test.
 The written test (for under 18 year) contains 46 questions, multiple choice.
 Passing is 8 errors or less.
 Alternate methods to take the written test include audio or oral test.
 You may take test in languages other than English.
 You will receive permit the same day that you pass the test.
 Permit is valid for one year from the date that you first applied.
 Permit is not valid until you complete your first driving lesson with a certified driving school or turn 17 1/2 years old.

 You are required to schedule an appointment for the drive test.
 Have your permit number available upon scheduling.
 You must provide the vehicle, current registration and proof of insurance.
 The vehicle must be in good working order.
 You will be tested on arm signals, equipment of the vehicle and safe driving practices.